inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 end
 ```

-Or, if you want to query a specific `container`:
+Or, if you want to query a specific container:

 ```ruby
 describe podman.containers.where(id: "591270d8d80d26671fd6ed622f367fbe19004d16e3b519c292313feb5f22e7f7") do